Please don't hesitate to get in touch if your questions aren't answered here.

 Sure!
 And there’s plenty to do in Nova Scotia--the Annapolis Valley, Cape Breton/the Cabot Trail, Halifax, beaches, etc. Make the most of your trip to Atlantic Canada!

-We will pick you up at YHZ after 12 noon for the start or your tour, and we will drop you off at YHZ the Saturday your tour ends.
+We will pick you up at YHZ on the official arrival day of your tour, and we will drop you off at YHZ on the day your tour ends.
 Alternately, if you have a vehicle, you may wish to meet us at Holiday Inn Truro for the start of the tour.

 Do you recommend arriving a day or two ahead of my tour?